brandinho/brandinho.github.io/_posts/2018-11-18-genetic-algorithm.md

       child[lower_limit:upper_limit+1] = parent_1[lower_limit:upper_limit+1]
 ```

 Unlike the previous two methods, which required the swapped genes to be in a sequence, the **Uniform** crossover does not.
-Rather, it randomly selects, with uniform distribution, the indexes to be swapped during crossover.
+Rather, it randomly selects, with a uniform distribution, the indexes to be swapped during crossover.

 {:refdef: style="text-align: center;"}
 ![alt]({{ site.url }}{{ site.baseurl }}/images/uniform_crossover.png)